Everything you need to know about Mold Testing

 - It is important to locate a reputable mold testing company before spending money on a hiring a professional to collect any air samples correctly.
 I own a company called www.HomeTestingPros.com that ONLY WORKS with certified mold testing professionals who have passed state regulation requirements.
 We then offer additional training to these mold testing professionals on how to effectively test home for mold for people with CIRS, Mold Illness, Sick Building Syndrome, MCS, MCAD, Asthma, Cancers associated with water damaged buildings and other mystery diagnosis like CFS, Fibromyalgia, Auto-Immune etc. Fill out the form on my website and one of our staff or technicians will call you to set up a time to come out and properly test your home. *This is not a free service so make sure you are serious about making the investment in testing for your home before you fill out the form.

 ERMI testing: The ERMI is an acronym for Environmental Relative Moldiness Index.
 This test is based on dust samples collected from throughout a home or building.
-36 different fungi make up the ERMI and are designed as Group I (those found in a typical, water damaged home) and Group II (those commonly found in all homes) Get your ERMI testing HERE from Envirobiomics.
+36 different fungi make up the ERMI and are designed as Group I (those found in a typical, water damaged home) and Group II (those commonly found in all homes).
+ERMI testing is most always performed by the homeowner themselves.
+You can order an ERMI test online from either of these providers:

 (Optional ARMI testing): The ARMI is an acronym for American Relative Moldiness Index.
 This test is a more cost efficient version of the ERMI testing but is not as thorough.
 This test correlates with the ERMI for predicting the moldiness of homes.
 13 different fungi make up the ARMI and are designated a group 1 (found in typical, water damages homes) and group 2 (commonly found in all homes).
 The fungi identified in the ARMI tests are: Stachybotrys chartarum, Chaetomium globosum, Cladosporium sphaerospermum, Aspergillus versicolor, Eurotium (A.) amstalodami, Penicillium variabile, Aspergillus flavus, Aspergillus restrictus, Penicillium crustosum, Penicillium purpurogenum, Aspergillus fumigatus, Penicillium corylophilum,